Building sustainable engagement with your local community: A conversation with Cillian Murphy

 That’s exactly what the National Trust of England, Wales, and Northern Ireland discovered at Fountains Abbey and Studley Royal ― the ancient abbey ruins and awe-inspiring water garden in North Yorkshire.

 Fountains Abbey and Studley Royal are a destination for 600,000 travellers annually coming from around the world.
 However, they also exist as part of the community of Ripon.
 As General Manager Justin Scully explains, it was engagement with the local community to help with their conservation needs and mitigate flooding that has built bridges of cooperation between the Trust and the local citizens.

-That work has also brought attention and resources to the Ripon Fairy Steps, a hidden gem beloved by the community that is part of the local Hell Wath Nature Preserve.
+Through a deeper dialogue with local residents, attention and resources turned to the Ripon Fairy Steps, a hidden gem beloved by the community that is part of the local Hell Wath Nature Preserve.

 A National Trust-led, National Lottery Heritage Fund £2.5 million natural flood mitigation project in the Skell Valley, stretching all the way to Ripon, was the impetus for the local engagement.
 The problem arose because the site is both a 12th and 18th century landscape with a heavily engineered river.
 Increasing flooding events due to climate change led the National Trust to develop the soft-intervention, nature-based scheme that would include part of the Hell Wath preserve.

 While engaging with the community’s citizens, the Trust came to understand the importance of a set of shallow stone steps with flanking stone paths, known locally as the Fairy Steps.
 The origin of the steps has been shrouded in myth and attributed to a variety of builders and eras.
 Given their small size, would one have to be the size of a fairy to ascend them?
 Were they built for a “fairy” tank?
 (No such tank existed.)